dt-apac-services/site/automationtraining/7-explanations/index.md

 ## Start with the Shipyard

 The shipyard file is the blueprint of your Keptn environment.
-A shipyard has a one-to-one relationship with Keptn projects.
+A shipyard has a one-to-one relationship a Keptn project.

 Go to the `main` branch of your Git repo and view the shipyard file: